 Occupational Endorsement Certificate in Children's Behavioral Health

-The Occupational Endorsement Certificate in Children’s Behavioral Health is a 12-credit occupational endorsement for paraprofessionals who are currently working with or planning to work with children and youth in therapeutic residential settings.
+The Occupational Endorsement Certificate in Children’s Behavioral Health is for paraprofessionals who are currently working with or planning to work with children and youth in therapeutic residential settings.
 By completing the endorsement certificate requirements, students gain skills essential to becoming effective members of therapeutic treatment teams.
 All classes in the Occupational Endorsement Certificate in Children's Behavioral Health have been cross-listed with the UAA Human Services (HUMS) program and will be counted as elective credits for students enrolled in the HUMS undergraduate degrees.

 - Satisfy the General University Requirements for Occupational Endorsement Certificates.